Ring around the Midnightsun

 The fragrance of early spring, bright nights and the awakening nature are characteristics of this tour, which consists of several rides and sightseeing by bus.
 You will experience the days around the midnight sun visiting the famous turf houses of Laufás and the amazing area around the breathtaking lake Mývatn.
 A midnight ride is a highlight of the week at this special time of the year when the sun hardly sets.

-DETAILED TOUR DESCRIPTION (2024):
+DETAILED TOUR DESCRIPTION (2026):

-Day 1
+Day 1 – Arrival

 Day 2

 After breakfast, we saddle our horses for the first riding excursion, which takes us into the valley of Fnjóská, the longest freshwater river in Iceland.
-We cross the river on an old bridge and continue riding into the valley.
-The valley is rather narrow but offers a big variety of different landscapes.
-On the way we enjoy the rushing water and watch the numberless birds being very busy with taking care of their young ones.

-After our lunch break at some beautiful place in the valley we will turn back to Grýtubakki where we have coffee and cakes.
+We cross the river over an old bridge and continue riding into the valley, which is rather narrow but offers a big variety of different landscapes.
+On the way, we enjoy the rushing water and watch the numberless birds being very busy with taking care of their young ones.
+After our lunch break at a beautiful place in the valley, we will turn back to Grýtubakki where we have coffee and cakes.
 Our riding time today is about four to five hours.

-After coffee we drive to the well-known turf houses of Laufás, which provide an interesting inside into the life of Icelandic people in past times.
+After coffee, we drive to the well-known turf houses of Laufás, which provide an interesting inside into the life of Icelandic people in past times.
 Dinner and overnight stay at Grýtubakki.

 Fnjoskadalur Pause